 This course further builds upon the concepts learned in ASL I and II using the same format.
-More advanced conversational skills are taught, and students further their understanding of deaf culture and ASL linguistics, including hand shape stories, poetry, and storytelling.
+More advanced conversational skills are taught, and students further their understanding of Deaf culture, ASL linguistics, and art forms.

 Fine Arts

 Speech and one Fine Arts credit are required for graduation.